blevesearch/blevesearch.github.io-hugo/content/docs/Tokenizers.md

 The ICU tokenizer uses the ICU library to tokenize the input using [Unicode Text Segmentation](http://www.unicode.org/reports/tr29/) on word boundaries.

 **NOTE:** This tokenizer requires bleve be built with the optional ICU package.
 See the page on [Building]({{< relref "docs/Building.md" >}}).

+### Exception

+The exception tokenizer allows you to define exceptions.
+Exceptions are sections of the input stream which match regular expressions.
+These sections are left intact as single tokens.
+Any input not matching these regular expressions is passed to the child tokenizer.